Mariners vs. Diamondbacks Player Props Betting Odds

-Player props are listed for Julio Rodriguez and Corbin Carroll, among others, when the Seattle Mariners visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds for Julio Rodriguez, Corbin Carroll and others in the Seattle Mariners-Arizona Diamondbacks matchup at Chase Field on Saturday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!